adamcik/pycat/README.markdown

 Any data written back to STDOUT will be sent to the same place the message originates from.
 Normally only messages that start with ! will be sent to the script.
-When the bot starts or when the script is modified it will be called with `--config`.
+When the bot starts or when the script is modified it will be called with `--config nick`.
 The script should reply with `key = value` config settings.
 Currently only `match = regexp` is supported, this setting modifies which messages are sent to the script.
-For regexp matching `$nick` will be replaced with the current nick before running the check, use `$$nick` if you want the end expansion to be `$nick`.
 See example.sh for simple hello world script.

 License
 -------